E-Commerce

 One of the best ways to improve retention is by listening and acting upon audience feedback.

-Feedback could come from surveys, social media comments, review sites like Trustpilot, or direct messages
+Feedback could come from surveys, social media comments, review sites like Trustpilot, or direct messages.

 If you’re doing something right, do more of it - or shout about it in your marketing collateral.
 If there’s an area you could improve upon, thank the customer for the feedback and assure them you’ll improve.
 Show them their opinion matters.